stevenblair/rapid61850/README.md

  - need way of specifying implemented IED, and generating only this IED.
 But keep existing mode - may be useful for simulating an entire substation?
     - i.e., two modes of use.
     - could create a virtual Ethernet bus (Ethernot?) where all generated packets are broadcast to all IEDs/AccessPoints

+ - platform-specific optimisation of the generic byte copy functions